d12frosted/elpa-mirror/gnu/corfu-readme.txt

 implement a Capf.
 Corfu does not include its own completion backends.
 The Emacs built-in Capfs and the Capfs provided by third-party programming language packages are often sufficient.
-Additional Capfs and completion utilities are provided by the [Cape] package.
+Additional Capfs and completion utilities are provided by the separate [Cape] package.

-*NOTE*: Corfu uses child frames to show the popup and falls back to the default setting of the `completion-in-region-function' on non-graphical displays.
-If you want to use Corfu in the terminal, install the package [corfu-terminal], which provides an alternative overlay-based display.
+*NOTE*: Corfu relies on child frames to show the popup.
+Emacs 31 supports child frames also for terminal Emacs.
+On older Emacs versions, you can use the [corfu-terminal] package.

 Table of Contents
 ─────────────────